Mount Edelstone vineyard history

-The vines are planted on their own roots, are dry grown and yield an average of 2.5 t/acre (6 t/ha).
+The vines are planted on their own roots, are dry grown and yield an average of 3 t/ha (1.25 t/acre).
 The vines are planted on a wide spacing of 3.7m between vines and 3.7m between rows.
 The original one-metre trellis consists of two wires which carry two to three arched canes with a bud number of around 50 to 60.
 The foliage is allowed to hang down to form a drooping canopy, which helps to reduce shoot vigour.

 The Mount Edelstone vineyard is underlain entirely by laminated siltstones of the Tapley Hill Formation.
 The soils are fine sandy loams over deep gravelly medium red clays.
 The soil layer goes to a significant depth before reaching the bedrock.
 The pale mottled clay/clay loam layer indicates that a large degree of leaching and periodic waterlogging has occurred.
 Rocks beneath the red clay soils are schists of Cambrian age.
 These are metamorphosed mineral-rich sediments, originally deposited in a shallow sea, then deeply buried, and finally pushed back up to the surface where they weathered to produce a thick soil layer.

 Originally the ground was cultivated for weed control.
-Nowadays the vineyard has a permanent sod culture of early-maturing perennial rye grass in the row.
-The vines are no longer dodged and a mulch of wheat straw is used under the vines to retain soil moisture, build up organic matter, and inhibit weed growth.
+Nowadays the vineyard has a permanent sward including native grasses.
+A mulch of wheat straw is used under the vines to retain soil moisture, build up organic matter, and inhibit weed growth.
 Prediction of disease pressure through an integrated pest management program results in minimal chemical input in the vineyard.
-The vineyard is currently run incorporating organic and biodynamic practices, including composted grape marc, cow pit peat, 500 and 501 preparations, milk whey and bicarbonate sprays.
+The vineyard management incorporates organic and biodynamic practices, including composted grape marc, cow pit peat, 500 and 501 preparations, milk whey and bicarbonate sprays.

 Cuttings from the selected vines were planted in the nursery.
-The research work is ongoing and is a scientific program that will take up to 30 years to work through.
+The research work is ongoing and is a scientific program that has taken up to 30 years to work through.
 Cuttings have been taken from the nursery vines, propagated, and planted as needed in the vineyard to replace old vines that have expired from dying arm, Eutypa lata.